drovak/pdp8life/README.md

 ![Terminal based output screenshot](screenshot.png)

+9-April-2019: Added fast raster mode, statistics, and TTY RLE parser.

 Requires 8k of memory at the moment; one field for the program, and one field for the bitmap.
 No operating system is supported yet, though.
+Will use 32k of memory if fast raster is used; this is still buggy and is not recommended.

 VC8E is supported for both storage and non-storage oscilloscopes.
 In storage mode, the screen is updated during computation of the current